mavryk-network/pytezos/docs/source/quick_start.rst

 Introduction
 ------------

-PyMavryk library is a Python toolset for Tezos blockchain, including work with keys, signatures, contracts, operations, RPC query builder, and a high-level interface for smart contract interaction.
+PyMavryk library is a Python toolset for Mavryk blockchain, including work with keys, signatures, contracts, operations, RPC query builder, and a high-level interface for smart contract interaction.
 It can be used to build a full-fledged application, but also it's perfect for doing researches in Jupyter interactive notebooks.
 In this quick start guide, we'll go through the main concepts and inspect one of the common use cases.